-A Funnel Hacker has a goal that is very different from all of these roles.
-A Funnel Hacker’s primary focus is to implement the underlying infrastructure to enable each of these roles to do their job better.
+A Customer Journey Optimizer has a goal that is very different from all of these roles.
+A Customer Journey Optimizer’s primary focus is to implement the underlying infrastructure to enable each of these roles to do their job better.

 To empower non-technical team members to experiment and iterate without developer involvement.

 This may sound like it’s too good to be true, but with a little bit of up front effort, you can change the entire way you startup operates, and enable it to move faster.

 What is Customer Journey Optimization?

 While Growth Hacking is focused on bringing as many eyeballs to your site as possible, Customer Journey Optimization wants to make the most of the eyeballs that come your way and convert as many of them as possible, and then once converted, extract as much value as possible.